The Morse Transform for Discrete Shape Analysis: Experiments

-Table~\ref{tab:dude_auroc} displays the mean and per target performance of tuned LGBM classifiers trained on a variety of different LBVS features generated from the D8 subset.
-Morse features have the highest mean AUROC of $0.84 \pm 0.08$ of all shape-based features, though for certain D8 targets (GCR and KIF11) Wu features have higher mean AUROC scores.
-The second best shape-based feature is Wu scoring a mean AUROC of $0.81 \pm 0.10$.
-Chemistry-enhanced Morse features achieve the highest mean AUROC score of $0.97 \pm 0.03$ of all features.
-UCT is the second best overall feature with a mean AUROC of $0.92 \pm 0.07$.
+Table~\ref{tab:dude_muv_topo_auroc} displays the mean and per target performance of a variety of descriptors generated from vectorisations of topological transforms.
+On the D8 subset, MT-P features score the best with a mean of $0.84 \pm 0.08$ (highest or joint-highest score across $6/8$ individual targets) and MET-P are second-best with a mean of $0.83 \pm 0.09$.
+On MUV, similarly MT-P features score the best with a mean of $0.65 \pm 0.11$ (highest or joint-highest score across $7/17$ targets) and MET-P features are the second-best with a mean of $0.64 \pm 0.11$.
+On both datasets, the ECT-based features score worse than the Morse transform-based features, though the difference is dataset dependent.